Judge rejects Hunter Biden's bid to delay his June trial on federal gun charges

 WILMINGTON, Del.
 (AP) — Hunter Biden's federal gun case will go to trial next month, a judge said Tuesday, denying a bid by lawyers for the president's son to delay the prosecution.

-U.S. District Judge Maryellen Noreika rejected Hunter Biden's request to push the trial until September, which the defense said was necessary to give the defense time to line up witnesses and go through evidence handed over by prosecutors.
+U.S. District Judge Maryellen Noreika rejected Hunter Biden's request to push the trial until September, which the defense said was necessary to line up witnesses and go through evidence handed over by prosecutors.
+The judge said she believes "everyone can get done what needs to get done” by the trial's start date of June 3.

 President Joe Biden’s son is accused of lying about his drug use in October 2018 on a form to buy a gun that he kept for about 11 days.